Session Expired

 What This Means

-The GUARD Act establishes strict guidelines for AI chatbots, particularly regarding user age verification and the prevention of harmful content.
-Covered entities must ensure that minors cannot access certain chatbots and must implement robust age verification measures.
-This legislation aims to protect minors from inappropriate interactions and holds developers accountable for the chatbot's content.
+The GUARD Act establishes strict guidelines for AI chatbots, particularly regarding user age verification, data protection, and the prevention of harmful content.
+Covered entities must ensure that minors cannot access certain chatbots, implement robust age verification measures, and establish reasonable measures to protect personal data.
+This legislation aims to protect minors from inappropriate interactions, holds developers accountable for the chatbot's content, requires chatbots to disclose their non-human status at the start of each conversation and at 30-minute intervals, and prohibits them from claiming to be human or representing themselves as providing certain professional services.

 Key Provisions